starls51/3152-9-design-repository/levels/test_level/readme.txt

 lightning_dumb: Polygon representing the "dumb" (non-proximity activated) flashing lightning effect.
 This should fill with a repeating texture when active.
 I will make a unique transparent texture for this later.

-wind_up/
+wind: Polygon to be filled with wind texture

-wind_upleft/
+Edit 03/20:
-wind_upright: Polygon to be filled with wind texture. up specifies the wind is pointing up, upright is 45degrees right, and the upleft effect is 45 degrees left.
-The game shouldn't have to rotate the object, rather, the 'fill' of this polygon will change direction (this may impact how our wind works)
+Moved wind rotation in game.
+Added "simple" variant with all assets.
+Added super simple variant with no hazards and 8x8 size.